 Police corruption exists in Tijuana.
 The risk of being forced to pay a bribe can be greatly reduced by knowing what to expect, how to behave, and by taking some simple precautions.
 By following all of the rules and not driving in Tijuana, you can greatly reduce your chances of encountering corruption.
 I hope this guide helps you avoid becoming a victim of police corruption in Tijuana.

-Of course, corruption isn’t the only crime that exists in Tijuana.
+Of course, corruption isn’t the only crime that exists in the Mexican border city of Tijuana.
 Violent crime, robbery, pickpocketing, and other scams all exist in the city.
 For more info, check out my guide to staying safe while visiting Tijuana.

 Have you gotten pulled over by a corrupt police officer in Tijuana?
 Share your tips and experience in the comments below!
 You could help another traveler avoid the same situation.